pedrobslisboa/ppx-by-example/examples/2 - Writing PPXs/a - Context Free/README.md

 ---

 ## Derivers
-<small>:page_facing_up: [Doc](https://ocaml-ppx.github.io/ppxlib/ppxlib/driver.html#def_derivers)</small>
+<small>:page_facing_up: [Doc](https://ocaml-ppx.github.io/ppxlib/ppxlib/driver.html#def_derivers)</small><br>
+<small>⬅️ A deriver is a custom attribute provided by PPXlib.
+If you have any doubts about attributes, please review the AST Attributes section.</small>

-Derivers are different from extenders in that they append new code after an existing item rather than replacing parts of it.
-The new code works in conjunction with the original item, or independently, depending on the transformation needed.
+Derivers differ from extenders in that they append new code after an existing item rather than replacing parts of it.
+The new code can work in conjunction with the original item or independently, depending on the transformation needed.
+They are specified using the [@@deriving] attribute.

 A simple and common example of a deriver is the `enum` deriver: